 One of the biggest challenges was the continuing challenges made to CalAims.
-Due to the CalAim shifts, we had to make and adjust changes to trainings, our training binder, processes/procedures, documentation, etc. The process from the county and the state was slow and affected the development of our binder and policies in the clinic.
+Due to the Cal-Aim shifts, we had to make and adjust changes to trainings, our training binder, processes/procedures, documentation, etc. The process from the county and the state was slow and affected the development of our binder and policies in the clinic.
 Another challenge was gaining access to ELMR and the completion of background checks which severely delayed and decreased the students' time to provide services to clients.
 The absences of Sheri Marquez, TLC BHSS, also created significant challenges with regard to coverage, training, and our adult site move to Corona.
 Due to changes in supervisory staff at Blaine, it was difficult to maintain consistent processes, procedures, and plans to assist Blaine with client services.
 Other challenges were assessment no show rates and having pending referrals already being linked with other clinics due to delayed ELMR access/start time for students.

 The TLC staff reviewed student feedback for student Binders and revised according to Cal AIM (revised policy, procedures, documentation examples, workflow charts).
 The TLC staff continue to update the Square Model training to be consistent with Cal AIMS changes.
 Senior CTs assisted with retaining clinical staff in department through supervision.
 Nina Le and Adrienne Jordan-Delgado, of TLC, continued group supervision for ASWs due to the need for required LCSW supervision.
 Adrienne continued the Senior CT Group.
-Senior CTs continued the Clinical Supervision Workgroup and presenting trainings to disseminate information on SCRP competencies for clinical supervision developed by the Clinical Supervision Workgroup for feedback and in preparation for request of CEUs in the Senior CT Group.
+Senior CTs continued the Clinical Supervision Workgroup and presenting trainings to disseminate information on SCRP competencies for clinical supervision for CEUs in the Senior CT Group.